-The veterinary technician, whether certified or uncertified, provides caring, compassionate and detail-oriented nursing care for hospitalized patients and outpatients.
+The veterinary technician, provides caring, compassionate and detail-oriented nursing care for hospitalized patients and outpatients.
 They are responsible for correctly and efficiently executing treatments, diagnostics, and administering medications at the appropriate times.
 They must maintain detailed and correct medical records, while insuring all charges are invoiced.
 They also update and communicate with clients in a timely and respective manner.

 Educational: Extensive and broad knowledge of animal science, medicine, husbandry, including basic knowledge of pharmacology and sufficient mathematical skills to